timmcginley/41934/Assignments/A2/README.md

 ## 2 Minute Video
 * Summary of the [use case] / why is this a challenge?
 * Who is your tool for?
-* Business and societal value
+* Specify the [Business and societal value] of your analysis tool / process.
 * Demo of the tool (if interaction / processing takes longer – edit the video 😊)
 * details about the upload / submission of the videos will be given closer to the time.